Transport Layer Security Is Not A Substitute For Virtual Private Networks

 Listed below are the main benefits that VPN technology provides but there are surely other uses as well:

-- Securely accessing your personal and corporate networks while traveling
+- Securely access your personal and corporate networks while traveling

 - Cloaking your Web browsing activity from your ISP or local network